 Gilbert Breath & Blood Tests

 Breathalyzers are very delicate machines that require frequent calibration and maintenance in order to function correctly.
-Additionally, there are many factors that can undermine the accuracy of the machine, such as breathing patterns, health conditions, contaminated equipment, user error, glitches in the machines software, and many other factors Because ot the many weaknesses with breath testing, much of this evidence is only admissable in court under certain conditions, principally to undermine the impairment presumptions contained in Arizona law.
-This is a rather complex area of DUI law and Mr. Buckallew describes breath testing in much greater detail in his book entitled, ' Arizona DUI and Criminal Traffic Defense Strategies in Arizona.'
+Additionally, there are many factors that can undermine the accuracy of the machine, such as breathing patterns, health conditions, contaminated equipment, user error, glitches in the machines software, and many other factors Because of the many weaknesses inherent with breath testing, much of this evidence is only admissible in court under certain conditions, principally to undermine the impairment presumptions contained in Arizona law.
+This is a rather complex area of DUI law and Mr. Buckallew describes breath testing in much greater detail in his book entitled, ' Arizona DUI and Criminal Traffic Defense Strategies in Arizona’ (ask for your free copy when you contact the Firm).
 While blood testing is a much more accurate method in measuring blood alcohol content, this method is also not without its own unique set of weaknesses.
-Please visit the home page of my website to reques a free copy of my book.
+Please visit the home page of my website to request a free copy of my book.

 If you are facing charges of DUI, do not hesitate to contact this firm to better understand you rights and legal options.
 The firm will be able to assist you with navigating through our often-complicated criminal justice system and ensure your case is resolved under the most favorable terms possible.